r41ss4/r_stat_ort/README.md

 In each folder, you can find a R script with the code to find different variable's metrics and graphics.
 It is complemented with a **.png** file showing the graphics results.

 Since the ultimate purpose is to demostrate if a correlation exists between *num_subscribers*, *rating* and *is_paid*, their is a finale analysis based on regressional analysis in a separate folder.

+*Disclosure:* This project was created as the final asignment of Statistics in ORT University for a bachelore degree of International Studies.
+Therefore, it is design only to merely implement descriptive statistics through R.